Analysis of excited quark propagator effects on neutron charge form factor: Potential and wavefunctions

-In the calculation, we expend the quark wavefunctions in the complete set of Sturmian functions $|S_{nl}(r)\rangle$~\cite{Liu:2014}.
-In Eq.~(\ref{eq:GEEP}), $E_\alpha$ and $C_n$ are the eigenvalues and eigenstates, respectively. $H_{n'n}$ are the matrix elements of operator $H$ of Eq.~(\ref{eq:H}) in the Sturmian basis, and $B_{n'n}=\langle S_{n'l}(r)|S_{nl}(r)\rangle$. $E_0$ is the ground state energy and to be fixed as $E_0=0.524$ GeV\footnote[2]{This value can be deduced from a calculation of octet baryon spectrum in the PCQM, and it will be published soon.} in this work.
+In the calculation, we expand the quark wavefunctions in the complete set of Sturmian functions $|S_{nl}(r)\rangle$~\cite{Liu:2014}.
+In Eq.~(\ref{eq:GEEP}), $E_\alpha$ and $C_n$ are the eigenvalues and eigenstates, respectively. $H_{n'n}$ are the matrix elements of operator $H$ of Eq.~(\ref{eq:H}) in the Sturmian basis, and $B_{n'n}=\langle S_{n'l}(r)|S_{nl}(r)\rangle$. $E_0$ is the ground state energy and has been determined as $E_0=0.524$ GeV in Ref.~\cite{Liu:2018}.